How does a carburetor work?

 Do any cars still use carburetors?

-Nearly all older cars, and all small equipment like lawn mowers and chain saws, use carbs because they are simple and inexpensive.
-But fuel injection is becoming nearly universal because it provides better fuel efficiency and lower emissions.
+Nearly all cars sold before 1990, as well as small equipment like lawn mowers and chain saws, use carburetors because they are simple and inexpensive.
+But fuel injection systems are becoming nearly universal because it provides better fuel efficiency and lower emissions.

 How do you adjust Hi and Lo screws on a carburetor?